Lajja (film): Plot

-Vaidehi arrives in a small town, Haripur and meets Janki, a theatre actress in love with her colleague, Manish.
+Vaidehi arrives in a small town, Haripur, and meets Janki (Madhuri Dixit), a theatre actress in love with her colleague, Manish.
 She is pregnant but not married, and doesn't care for society's norms.
-The older theatre director Purushottam lusts after Janki, but keeps his younger wife, Lata confined to their house.
+The older theatre director, Purushottam, took in Janki when she was young and lusted after her, while keeping his younger wife, Lata, confined to their house.
 He badmouths Janki to Manish, creating a rift.
 Manish asks her to abort the child as he suspects it isn't his, indirectly accusing Janki of sexual relations with Purushottam.

-Outraged, Janki intentionally botches a scene during a performance of the Ramayan.
-The angered audience assaults her, causing her to miscarry.
+Outraged, Janki intentionally botches a scene during a performance of the Ramayan, resulting in a public outcry that gets her threatened with prison or the asylum.
+The angered audience assaults her on her way to the asylum, causing her to miscarry.
 Vaidehi confronts Purshottam, who threatens to call Raghu.
 However, Lata intervenes and puts her on a train at the railway station.

-Vaidehi's train is robbed by bandits but Bhulwa, a kind-hearted local dacoit saves the passengers.
+Vaidehi's train is robbed by bandits, but Bhulwa (Ajay Devgn), a kind-hearted local dacoit, saves the passengers.
 Vaidehi faints at the sight of blood.
-Bhulwa takes her to the local midwife Ramdulari who bravely opposes the village leaders Virendra and Gajendra as they exploit innocent women, young and old.
-Tensions escalate when Ramdulari's educated son Prakash, who tries to educate the villagers about what Virendra and Gajendra are doing, falls in love with Gajendra's daughter Sushma.
-Gajendra locks Ramdulaari in her house and sets out to find Prakash.
+Bhulwa takes her to the local midwife, Ramdulari (Rekha), who bravely opposes the village leader, Gajendra (Danny Denzongpa), and his brother, Virendra, as they exploit innocent women, young and old.
+Tensions escalate when Ramdulari's educated son Prakash, who tries to educate the villagers about what Gajendra and Virendra are doing, falls in love with Gajendra's daughter Sushma.
+Gajendra locks Ramdulari in her house and sets out to find Prakash.
+He also locks away Vaidehi in his home to be rewarded by Raghu for returning her to him.
+After Prakash elopes with Sushma, Gajendra and Virendra gang-rape and burn Ramdulari alive in retaliation.

-He also locks away Vaidehi in his home to be rewarded by Raghu by returning her to him.
-Prakash elopes with Sushma; whilst Virendra and Gajendra rape and burn Ramdulari alive.
-In a fit of rage, Bhulwa and his army kill Virendra and his goons, though being severely injured.
+In a fit of rage, Bhulwa and his men kill Virendra and his goons, though they are severely injured.
 Vaidehi escapes with Sushma and Prakash.
 Gajendra attempts to enter politics, so when he is applauded by the local authorities, Vaidehi intervenes and exposes him as a rapist and a murderer.

-She delivers a heart-wrenching speech how women are only treated as burdens to be married off by their families or ways to get dowry and male heirs by their in-laws.
-This drives all the women in the audience to assault Gajendra, whom Bhulwa kills later.
-The speech changes Raghu's attitude for Vaidehi and he turns better.
-They return to New York City as a proper married couple.
+She delivers a heart-wrenching speech about how women in India are only treated as burdens to be married off by their families or tools to get dowry and male heirs by their in-laws.
+This drives all the women in the audience to assault Gajendra, whom Bhulwa kills later (off-screen).
+The speech changes Raghu's attitude, and he reforms, reconciling with Vaidehi.
+They return to New York as a proper married couple.

-Vaidehi gives birth to a daughter and named her Ramdulari.
+Vaidehi gives birth to a daughter and names her Ramdulari.
 She reunites with Raju, who is now a taxi driver married to Maithili.
-Vaidehi invites him to a charity dance show with Janki in the main role, wherein all the money from her shows goes to fund women's organizations in India.
+Vaidehi invites them to a charity dance show with Janki in the main role, wherein all the money from her shows goes to fund women's organizations in India.